Minnesota Homeschool Laws

 Did you know it was illegal to homeschool in Minnesota just a few decades ago, just like in many, if not most, other states?
 That changed when the Minnesota Legislature passed “Compulsory Attendance Law H.F.
 432” on April 30, 1987.
 Prior to that, several families were prosecuted for homeschooling their children.

 There is no Federal Law specifically addressing homeschooling, and it is now legal to homeschool in all fifty states.
 However, each state has its own statutes and regulations addressing homeschooling.
-Please contact your state-wide homeschool organization or HSLDA (Home School Legal Defense Association) to learn the requirements in your state.
+Please contact your state-wide homeschool organization to learn the requirements in your state.

-It is relatively easy to satisfy the legal demands in Minnesota.
-As defined in Minnesota Statutes 120A.22 and 120A.24.
+It is relatively easy to satisfy the legal requirements to homeschool in Minnesota, as defined in Minnesota Statutes 120A.22 and 120A.24.
 Parents are automatically qualified to teach their children, regardless of their educational background (MS § 120A.22 subd.
 10).

 Minnesota Age Requirements